-With contributions by: Allen Braude, Keith Brooks, Tim Gray and Phil Pothen Illustrations by Ann Sanderson annsciart.com Design by Hello Dear Design & Co.
+With contributions by: Allen Braude, Keith Brooks, Tim Gray and Phil Pothen Illustrations by Ann Sanderson annsciart.com

+Design by Hello Dear Design & Co.

-©COPYRIGHT OCTOBER 2022 s granted to the public to reproduce or disseminate this report, in part, or in whole, free of charge, at or medium without requiring specific permission.
-Any errors or omissions are the responsibility of Environmental Defence.
+©COPYRIGHT OCTOBER 2022

+Permission is granted to the public to reproduce or disseminate this report, in part, or in whole, free of charge, in any format or medium without requiring specific permission.
+Any errors or omissions are the responsibility of Environmental Defence